Audio Visual is a unique combination of both still and moving photography with sound,

 - instructional or educational type presentations,

 - more elaborate sequences which tell a story of some sort - using the word ‘story’ in the widest possible sense.

 It is the complete sequence that counts, not the individual components.
 An effective sequence will have unity of concept, visuals and sound.
 These should reinforce and support each other to create a satisfactory whole.

-The ideal composition of a picture intended to be part of the flow of a sequence may differ from the ideal composition of a similar picture intended to be viewed on its own.
+The ideal composition of a picture intended to be part of the flow of a sequence may differ somewhat from the ideal composition of a similar picture intended to be viewed on its own.

-About Audio - Visual
+About Audio Visual